GhaniIswa/learning-code/README.md

 # learning-code
-This Repository is for tracking progress
+This repository is for tracking progress
+Our first goal is to make shopping web or calculator

   Day 1
-Github basic X
+- Github basic
-Git Local X
+- Git local
-HTML Responsive Web, VW=viewport-width, media query X HTML Form probably will be used to make a fully working shopping web X
+- HTML responsive web, VW=viewport-width, media query
+- HTML form probably will be used to make a fully working shopping web